obenziane21/rails-local-kubernetes/README.md

 terraform apply
 ```

-* One the provisioning is Complete, please add an entry to your /etc/hosts
+* One the provisioning is Complete, please add an entry to your /etc/hosts (nip.io is preferable).

 ```
 127.0.0.1     rails.devops.local